MOARdV/AvionicsSystems/README.md

 # AvionicsSystems
 MOARdV's Avionics Systems for Kerbal Space Program - a new generation of IVA enhancement.

+# NOTE:

+Due to updated Terms of Service on the Kerbal Space Program Forum, this mod is currently on hiatus.
+[View here](https://github.com/MOARdV/AvionicsSystems/wiki/KSP-Forum-ToS) for more information.

 ## Short Intro

 MOARdV's Avionics Systems (MAS) is a project to rebuild RasterPropMonitor